Take Extra Care When You are Making a Will Because it Involves a Lot of Things

 You will certainly need an update if one of your beneficiaries dies if you get married or divorced if you disposed of an asset you were thinking of leaving and other similar circumstances.
 You might also have to make changes if your relationships or finances have changed.
 For instance, if you are now in a new place where they have different laws when it comes to marital property, it is easier to amend a will rather than creating a new one.

 In Singapore, when a person passes away intestate, implications may be applicable especially if there are children in the picture.

-If the will is written and executed in Singapore, and majority of your assets are still in your home country, your will can also be recognized.
+If the will is written and executed in Singapore and the majority of your assets are still in your home country, your will can also be recognized.
 However, if there is no common law in your home country, there are other laws that should be considered to recognize your will.

 Enduring Power of Attorney

 When you write your will, it is wise to also consider preparing POAs.
-The ensuring power of attorney (POA) lets you appoint a person(s) to handle decisions for you when you are unable to.
+The ensuring power of attorney (POA) lets you appoint a person(s) to handle decisions for you when you are unable to do so.
 It gives the responsibility to another person you trust and chose, to make decisions in your best interest.
 This could mean they will manage your finances, or even making personal decisions.
-You can prepare an ensuring POA together with your will.
+You can prepare ensuring POA together with your will.

 Do Not Forget This

 You should never forget to ask the executor and guardian you chose if they are willing to handle the role.
 Take into consideration the emotional and financial load it may cost them.
 A guardian may have a big family tomorrow and none today, so they will need a lot of additional expenses.